 Zermatt is a gourmet hotspot with six Michelin-starred restaurants and 20 Gault & Millau-awarded establishments.
 From Italian to Japanese, the alpine town provides diverse foods.

 These are these favorite Zermatt eateries, each for a different reason

 - Manud is the best cafe.
 A hip cafe that serves coffee, kombucha, local wines, and delectable nibbles.
 Lunch should include a Manud Hot Dog, and dinner should have a guest chef.
-Roberto Catra, a Kaiseki chef, will be serving in the winter of 2022.
+Roberto Catra, a Kaiseki chef, served last winter of 2022.

 - Chez Vrony has the best view and atmosphere.
 This is the ideal lunch place on the mountainside with a view of the Matterhorn.

 - After Seven is the best place to go for fine meals.
 The stunningly constructed restaurant has been awarded a Michelin star and will take you on a culinary journey.

 - Brassiere Uno is the best place for inventive cuisine in a relaxed setting.
 The stylish restaurant, which is new to the scene, provides a rotating 5-course pre-fixe menu focusing on high-quality and organic products.